Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Discussion

-Using individual transit times extracted from the TESS light curve, we obtain a refined linear ephemeris for WASP-12\,b.
-The resulting orbital period is consistent with, but more precisely constrained than, previously published values over the time baseline considered.
-The improved ephemeris enhances the accuracy of predicted future transit times, which is particularly valuable for planning follow-up observations with facilities requiring precise scheduling.
+Based on the transit timings extracted from the TESS photometric data, we obtained a refined linear ephemeris for the WASP-12\,b system.
+The determined orbital period is consistent with, although more accurately constrained than, previously published estimates.

-The observed minus calculated (O--C) residuals show no statistically significant deviations from a linear ephemeris.
-The reduced chi-square value close to unity indicates that the scatter in the transit timing measurements is fully consistent with the estimated uncertainties.
-Within the sensitivity of the TESS data and the temporal baseline of the observations, we therefore find no evidence for transit timing variations.
+The O--C diagram shows no deviation from a linear ephemeris.
+The value of $\chi^2_{\rm red}$ close to unity indicates that the scatter in the O--C diagram is consistent with the estimated uncertainties.
+Hence, the obtained results provide no evidence for transit timing variations in the TESS data.

-The absence of detectable transit timing variations suggests that any additional planetary companions in the system either have masses too small to induce measurable perturbations or reside in orbital configurations that do not produce observable timing signals on the timescales probed by TESS.
-This result is consistent with previous timing analyses of WASP-12\,b, which likewise reported no compelling evidence for dynamical perturbations.
+The absence of transit timing variations in our study suggests that any additional planetary companion either has a sufficiently small mass or occupies an orbital configuration that does not produce detectable transit timing variations within the sensitivity of the TESS data.
+This conclusion is consistent with previous analyses of WASP-12\,b, which likewise found no evidence for transit timing variations.